-As a guest at the Serengeti Shared Safari Camp you will meet up and mingle with each other during the evening over pre-dinner drinks and candlelit dinners, but during the day you will set off on your own, with your own private guide and vehicle.
-By having your own vehicle and guide you can ensure you can do what you want when you want to do it - be that following the wildebeest, sitting by a waterhole or just waiting too get that perfect photograph.
+As a guest at the Serengeti Shared Safari Camp you will meet up and mingle with each other during the evening over pre-dinner drinks and candlelit dinners, but during the day you will set off with your own private guide and vehicle.
+By having your own vehicle and guide you can ensure you can do what you want when you want to do it - be that following the wildebeest, sitting by a waterhole or just waiting to get that perfect photograph.

 All the places we stayed at were just perfect.
 The food, accommodations, and the people were wonderful.
 Two Best things about the trip were the Balloon Ride and the Shared Safari Camp.
 Everyone knew their jobs and were very accommodating and made the trip better because we experienced their warm hospitality.Read More